johnnyung91/cmra-js/README.md

-# wicked-sales-js
+# CMRA
-A full stack Node.js and React E-commerce web application.
+CMRA is a full stack E-commerce web application built using React.js and Node.js/Express.

 ## Live Demo
 Try the application live at https://wicked-sales.johnnyungcodes.com/